pjdelport/django-devserver/README.rst

 	                return func(*args, **kwargs)
 	            return wraps(func)(nothing)

-By importing the decoration using this method, devserver_profile will be a pass through decoration if you aren't using devserver (eg in production)
+By importing the decoration using this method, devserver_profile will be a pass through decoration if you aren't using devserver (e.g. in production)

 devserver.modules.cache.CacheSummaryModule